Learning materials for Unity Certified User certifications

 - The course should take about 20 hours to complete independently

-The Endless Runner demo video is one of the projects the learners can build as part of the Unity Certified User course within GMetrix.
+The Endless Runner is one of the games that students learn to build as part of the Unity Certified User course within GMetrix.
 See the demo video below.

 Create with Code course